tpthanh2006/TaskHub/README.md

 Welcome to my user-friendly task management platform, designed to help you efficiently manage your tasks with ease.
 This application allows you to create, update, mark as complete, and delete tasks seamlessly.
 With a simple and intuitive user interface, you can easily manage your tasks and stay organized.

-🛠 Technologies Used:
+🛠 Technologies Used: React, Redux, JavaScript, Node.js, Express.js, MongoDB, Postman,  Render
-- React

-- Redux

-- JavaScript

-- Node.js

-- Express.js

-- MongoDB

-- Postman

-- Render

 📈 Highlights:
 - Efficient Task Management: Developed to handle 100+ tasks, enabling users to manage their tasks efficiently.